aimeos/aimeos-docs/src/frontend/jsonapi/customer-relations.md

 # Modify relations

 To change a relation of the authenticated customer, perform a PATCH request.
-The URL for updating the relation is returned in the response of the GET request which fetches all relations.
+The URL for updating the relation is returned to the response of the GET request which fetches all relations.
 You can add all fields or only the modified ones of a relation in the PATCH request:

 === "CURL"
     ```bash